Dallas Employment Lawyer

 - Requesting a reasonable accommodation due to a physical or mental disability

 - Reporting unlawful discrimination, harassment, or retaliation to an employer

-- Participating in an employer's workplace discrimination or sexual harassment investigation
+- Participating in an employer's discrimination or sexual harassment investigation

-- Filing an unpaid overtime complaint with the U.S. Department of Labor
+- Filing an overtime pay complaint with the U.S. Department of Labor

-- Filing an unpaid overtime complaint with an employer
+- Filing an overtime pay complaint with an employer

-- Filing for or receiving Workers Compensation benefits
+- Filing for or receiving Workers Comp benefits

 - Refusing to perform an illegal act that may result in a criminal penalty

 - Reporting accounting abuses or illegal activity in a publicly-traded company